scalameta/metals/docs/contributors/project-goals.md

 - [**Robust navigation**](#robust-navigation): goto definition should work everywhere, including for external Scala/Java dependencies.
-- [**Low CPU and memory usage**](#low-cpu-and-memory-usage): indexing should run in the background and not get in your way from coding.
+- [**Low CPU and memory usage**](#low-cpu-and-memory-usage): indexing should run in the background and not get in the way of your coding.

 We acknowledge that simple installation and robust navigation alone is not enough to make a great language server.
 A great language server should also